 Imagine then, what would happen if we suddenly had an outbreak of girl-on-girl violence – the media would have no hesitation in claiming girls were out of control, society must do something to stop all this female violence being committed against other females.
 Feminism is to blame for this outbreak.
 So why no mention of the gender of both perpetrators and victims of knife crime?
 Could it be that gender is now defined as referring to females and not males?

-gendered identity of knife crime victims and perpetrators has been
+The gendered identity of knife crime victims and perpetrators has been carefully obscured

 Claiming mothers alone are responsible for their sons’ violent actions is an adroit way of simplifying what are in fact complex issues as to why so many boys are committing these crimes.
 Unfortunately women and girls are never accorded this privilege of having their gender-identity hidden.
 Instead we are constantly confronted with claims that young women who engage in binge drinking are supposedly responsible for men raping and sexually assaulting them.
 Yet again, twisted logic is being used to not only deflect male accountability, but also demonise women and girls’ behaviour, because it supposedly deviates from normal, male-defined feminine-appropriate behaviour.